casper-network/docs/source/docs/casper/dapp-dev-guide/smart-contracts/create-smart-contract.md

 entry_points
 ```
 #### d) Creating the contract
-Use `new_contract` method to actually create the contract, with its named keys and its entry points.
-This creates the contract object and will save the access_uref and the contract package hash in the current' context.
-Context in this specific use case is the context of the account calling the "call" function.
+Use the `new_contract` method to create the contract, with its named keys and its entry points.
+This creates the contract object and will save the access_uref and the contract package hash in the current context.
+The context in this specific use case is the context of the account calling the "call" function.
 The contract package will be created automatically with the contractPackageHash and the contract is added to the package later with the contractHash.

 ```typescript
 let (toggle_contract, toggle_contract_version) = storage::new_contract(